ubuntu/adsys/doc/1-welcome.md

-# Adsys: Active Directory Group Policy integration
+# ADSys: Active Directory Group Policy integration

 **ADSys** is the **Active Directory Group Policy client** for Ubuntu.
 It allows system administrators to manage and control Ubuntu Desktop clients from a central Microsoft Active Directory.
 The project contains everything you need to integrate Ubuntu to your Active Directory, including **admx** and **adml** template files.